About Oklahoma City

 Image: Serge Melki

-On the 16th November 1907, Oklahoma was established as the 46th state in the Union.
-Oklahoma City became the state capital in 1910.
+On the 16th November 1907, Oklahoma became the 46th state in the Union, and Oklahoma City became the state capital in 1910.

 What distinguishes Oklahoma City from other American cities?

-2. The city has one of the largest livestock markets in the world, known as the National Stockyard Exchange.
+2. Oklahoma's capital has one of the largest livestock markets in the world, known as the National Stockyard Exchange (www.onsy.com

 Image: National Cowboy & Western Heritage Museum